 The district has plans and policies in place to guarantee the safety of our students and personnel.
 These cover emergencies, such as fires, earthquakes and other disasters, and include policies regarding visitors to our campus.
 We have a modernized fire-alarm system to adhere to the Americans with Disabilities Act (ADA) requirements.
 We installed lockdown privacy shades on interior windows.
-We purchased "Lockdown Magnets" to allow individuals to quickly and safely make sure all exterior doors are locked in the event of a lockdown situation.
-We changed the locks on all doors in accordance with the school safety plan, allowing teachers to lock the doors from the inside as well as from the outside.
+In accordance with the school safety plan, the locks on all doors allow staff to lock the classroom doors from the inside as well as from the outside.
 The door handles conform to ADA standards.
-We added gates and signage at the periphery of the building to protect our students and discourage entrance onto the campus without checking in at the office during school hours.
+There are fences, gates, and signage at the periphery of the building to protect our students and discourage entrance onto the campus without checking in at the office during school hours.

 We conduct fire, disaster and lockout/lockdown drills on a regular basis throughout the year.
 Our staff and students are trained on these procedures.
-We maintain a security system, including security cameras, throughout the campus to view any possible unsafe behavior.
+We maintain a security system, including exterior security cameras, throughout the campus to view any possible unsafe behavior.